pic

 You may not experience any symptoms with PAD, or your symptoms may be mild and brushed off as a normal part of aging.

 However, if you experience leg pain when walking that disappears when you rest, referred to as claudication, you may have signs of PAD.
-The severity of your pain may vary, but in severe cases, the pain can be debilitating and limit your mobility.
+Caused by reduced blood flow during activity, the severity of pain may vary, but in advanced cases can be debilitating and limit your mobility.

 Other PAD symptoms include: